limebit/medmodels/docs/developer_guide/docstrings.md

 ### Arguments

 Document parameters under the `Args` section.
 Each parameter should include its name, type, and a brief description.
-Type definitions cannot have a line break.
-Use indentation to break long parameter descriptions into multiple lines, ensuring they are clearly readable.

 Example: